djwhsdj/VW-SDK/README.md

 ### utils.ipynb
-Functions for calculating the computing cycle
+Functions for calculating the computing cycle.